highcharts/highcharts/docs/dashboards/style-by-css.md

 ```

 ### Highcharts Component
-To style the dashboard's Highcharts component:
+To style the dashboard's Highcharts component div and its content:
 ```css
 .highcharts-dashboards-component-highcharts {
     background-color: gray;